Highlandfury/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-A script that prints the path name to the current working repo which is pwd
+A script that changes directory to home